riv-dev/image_alter/README.md

 ## Usage
 1. Click on top right icon to view interface.
 2. Click on "Turn ON" to turn on the extension.
-3. Images will that have no ALT defined will be outlined in RED.
+3. RED outlines will appear around all images that have no ALT defined.
-4. Images that have ALT defined will be outlined in BLUE.
+4. BLUE outlines will appear around images that have ALT defined.
 ![alt text](/usage.png "Usage")

 ## Edit ALT